byui-cse/cse341-ts-student/README.md

-# Lesson 11 Class Activity Starting Code (TypeScript Edition)
+# Lesson 11 Class Activity Starting Code

 The purpose of this activity is to help students practice writing tests for their Node.js projects using TypeScript.